-As an independent, interprofessional graduate school of health sciences, MGH Institute of Health Professions prepares health professionals and scientists to advance care for a diverse society through leadership in education, clinical practice, research, and community engagement.
+MGH Institute of Health Professions, a member of Mass General Brigham, educates health professionals and researchers to drive innovation in the delivery of equitable and interprofessional care for a diverse and complex society through leadership in education, clinical practice, scholarship, and community engagement.

 As members of the MGH Institute community, we collectively commit to reflect the following core values in all we do:

-The highest standards of professional, academic, and scientific excellence, ethical conduct, integrity, and personal responsibility,
+The highest standards of professional, academic, and scholarly excellence, ethical conduct, integrity, and personal, social, and planetary health responsibility.

-Mutual trust and collegiality in our relationships with each other, those we serve in health care, and the community,
+Mutual trust and collegiality, and principles of social justice in our relationships with each other, those we serve in healthcare, and the community.

-Productive partnerships among faculty, staff, and students that support learning and work, and foster interprofessional and global collaboration,
+Productive partnerships among faculty, staff, students, and alumni that support learning and work, optimize interprofessional practice, and foster global collaboration.

-A rewarding work environment where talented people thrive, and
+A rewarding work environment where talented people thrive.

-Accountability for our work and for prudent, efficient stewardship of our resources.
+Accountability and transparency in our work and prudent, efficient stewardship of our resources.